Learn Basic Strategy, Play Online Blackjack & Get the Latest Casino Bonuses!

 The more you study, practice and learn the advanced plays of blackjack 21 and other games, the more you can reduce the house advantage against you.

 Knowing the right time to split cards, for example, takes a great deal of practice to master.
-You must assess your hand, mathematical blackjack odds, the dealer’s hand and the potential for making two winning hands from one.
+You must assess your hand, know mathematical blackjack odds, assess the dealer’s hand, and consider the potential of making two winning hands instead of just one.

 Can You Count Cards in Online Blackjack?

-Card-counting is legal, but virtually all casinos will ban players they deem to be “advantage” players.
-An advantage player is an especially skilled one who can determine the best times to lay wagers and typically wins more often than average or even many skilled players.
+Card counting is legal, but virtually all casinos ban players they deem to be “advantage” players.
+An advantage player is an especially skilled one who can determine the best times to lay wagers and typically wins more often than the average or even against more skilled players.

-Many online casinos still offer single-deck blackjack games, which makes blackjack card-counting easier to do for skilled players who have studied and mastered the concept.
+Many games online still offer single-deck free blackjack games, which makes blackjack card counting easier to do for skilled players who have studied and mastered the concept.
 This helps you practice blackjack online while perfecting this particular skill.

-When playing live blackjack (also known as 21) and other card games online, you get the benefit of visually enhanced games with excellent sound and graphics.
+When you play live blackjack online, you get the benefit of visually enhanced games with excellent sound and graphics.